Profile

 Professional Appointments

-I am a visiting fellow at the Institute of Advanced Studies at University College London (UCL) and a visiting fellow the Firoz Lalji Centre for Africa at the London School of Economics (LSE).
-I have also taught in the History Department at UCL.
-My current research has been funded by the Fulbright US Scholar program, the American Council of Learned Societies, the British Academy/Leverhulme Trust, Privacy International, the Alan Turing Institute, and the British Institute in Eastern Africa.
+My current research has been funded by the Fulbright US Scholar program, the American Council of Learned Societies, the British Academy/Leverhulme Trust, Privacy International, the Alan Turing Institute, the British Institute in Eastern Africa, and the Facebook/HSRC AI Research Initiative.
 I am also part of a UKRI GCRF Digital Innovation for Development in Africa (DIDA) research network.

 Previous Appointments